Tapchicoma/gitlab-ci-android/README.md

 This build runner can build android projects and execute both unit and instrumentation tests

+SDK and NDK images are included in the `sdk` directory.
+Dockerfile that pulls in emulators in `emulator` directory.

 With inspiration taken from:
  - https://github.com/reddit/docker-android-build/blob/master/Dockerfile
  - https://github.com/jangrewe/gitlab-ci-android